Red and Rover by Brian Basset for April 20, 2011

 8. Missing large

-gjacday about 13 years ago
+gjacday over 13 years ago

 Maybe lightenup needs to lighten up, just because there are places you should be seen but not heard, does not make those places the happiest place on earth.
 I really can’t see that there is anything to not agree with.